When to visit the vet?

 The most important facts at a glance

-The treatment aims to relieve symptoms and prevent attacks by avoiding triggers and using medications such as corticosteroidsCorticosteroids are a class of steroid hormones that occur naturally in the body and can also be produced synthetically.
+TherapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. aims to alleviate symptoms and prevent attacks by avoiding triggers and using medications such as corticosteroidsCorticosteroids are a class of steroid hormones that occur naturally in the body and can also be produced synthetically.
 They have anti-inflammatory and immunosuppressive properties and are used in veterinary medicine to treat a variety of conditions. and bronchodilatorsBronchodilators are medications that widen (dilate) the bronchi, thereby making breathing easier.
 They are typically used to treat respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD)..
-Regular veterinary check-ups are important to monitor the course of treatment.
+Regular veterinary check-ups are important to monitor the course of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions..
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. varies, but with early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and appropriate treatment, many dogs can lead a normal life.
-Preventive measures include avoiding allergens and maintaining a clean environment.
-Research focuses on genetic predispositions, new drug therapies, and the role of environmental factors to improve the quality of life of dogs with asthma.
+It is the first step in the management and treatment of patients. and appropriate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., many dogs can lead a normal life.
+PreventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. measures include avoiding allergens and maintaining a clean environment.
+Research focuses on genetic predispositions, new drug therapies, and the role of environmental factors to improve the quality of life for dogs with asthma.

 Causes

-Asthma in dogs is a relatively rare condition compared to other pets such as cats or humans.
+Asthma in dogs is a relatively rare disease compared to other pets like cats or humans.
 It is a complex disease in which the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. shows an excessive reaction to certain triggers.
-This reaction leads to inflammation of the airways, which in turn causes swelling and narrowing, making breathing difficult.
+This reaction leads to Inflammatory conditions of the airways, which in turn causes Swelling and narrowing, making breathing difficult.

-The exact causes of asthma in dogs are not yet fully understood, but it is believed that both genetic and environmental factors play a role.
+The exact causes of asthma in dogs are not yet fully understood, but it is suspected that both genetic and environmental factors play a role.
 Hypersensitivity to allergens such as pollen, dust, mold, or cigarette smoke can play a significant role in triggering asthma attacks.
-In addition, environmental pollution and chemical irritants such as detergents or perfumes can also be among the triggers.
+Furthermore, environmental pollution and chemical irritants such as cleaning agents or perfumes can also be among the triggers.

 Symptoms